How to Get Back Launchpad in macOS 26 Tahoe

 Once your Mac restarts, pinch in with four or five fingers or click the Launchpad icon (now back in Applications).
 You’ll see the classic app grid again.
 The four-finger pinch gesture will also work like it did before.

-Launchpad on macos 26
+Launchpad on macOS 26

 But There’s an Obvious Catch